Childhood Illness Policy

 If a child requires medicine, we will obtain information about the child’s needs to this (see Administration of Medication Policy)

 The Manager is not allowed to admit any children onto the premises who appear to be suffering from an infectious or contagious illness or disease.
-Truly Scrumptious Early Years Nursery follows the guidance from the Health Protection Agency, however we do reserve the right to refuse children into nursery if they have an illness that is contagious and will have an impact on the wellbeing of the rest of the children and staff.
-Please do not bring children who are unwell into the nursery as they will be sent home upon arrival.
+Truly Scrumptious Early Years Nursery follows the guidance from the UK Health Security Agency, however we do reserve the right to refuse children into nursery if they have an illness that is contagious and will have an impact on the well-being of the rest of the children and staff.

 If a child becomes seriously ill or injured during his/her attendance at the nursery, the nursery reserves the right to call for emergency assistance and, if necessary, remove him/her to hospital and give permission for emergency treatment to be administered.
 If we must take your child to hospital because of an illness or accident, we will do our utmost to inform you immediately (using the details on your Application Form).
 It is therefore vital that this information is kept up to date and that you inform us of your timetable/whereabouts.
 Please inform the Manager of any changes to these details as soon as possible.
 Please inform us as soon as possible if your child will be absent for a long period due to illness.

-Local Authority regulations state that parents/carers are required to give the following information to the Manager: name, address and date of birth of each child; name, home address and place of work with respective telephone numbers of the parents/carers of each child ( we ask that a copy of the parent/carers current timetable should be left with the Manager to ensure that contact can be made in an emergency); name, address and telephone number of each child’s doctor and the state of immunisation and infectious diseases suffered by each child.
+Local Authority regulations state that parents/carers are required to give the following information to the Manager: name, address, and date of birth of each child; name, home address and place of work with respective telephone numbers of the parents/carers of each child.
+We ask that a copy of the parent/carers current timetable should be left with the Manager to ensure that contact can be made in an emergency); name, address and telephone number of each child’s doctor and the state of immunisation and infectious diseases suffered by each child.

-All accidents are reported in an Accident Report Book which is kept in the Nursery Office.
-Parents/carers will be notified of any accidents via an accident/ incident form via FAMLY.
-Parents a required confirm by the acknowledgment option.
+All accidents are reported in an Accident Report which is kept in the Nursery Office.

 Please ensure you taken follow precautions: –

-CONDITION |
+Infection |

-COMMENTS |
+Comments |

 None |

-CHICKENPOX |
+Chickenpox |

-Five days from onset of rash or until all lesions have scabbed over |
+At least 5 days from onset of rash and until all blisters have crusted over. |

 None |